 - Students assigned by Touro University Nevada to a clinical site as part of their educational program are required to be screened for drugs. - Students who are believed to have violated the policies of the Student Conduct Code dealing with the use of illegal substances and/or alcohol may be required to be screened for drugs. - Students who request time to be treated for addiction may be required to participate in random drug testing upon their return to classes and/or clinical experiences. - The cost incurred for the initial drug screen will be the responsibility of Touro University Nevada providing that the drug screen is performed at the facility designated by the University.
-Drug screens performed at any other facility will not be reimbursable.
+Urinary Drug Screens (UDS) performed at any other facility will not be reimbursable.
 If the results of the drug screen are positive, Touro University Nevada will pay for an initial follow-up drug screen.
-At the discretion of the Institutional Student Health Director, students with an initial positive drug screen may be subject to random urine drug screening.
-This will be a cost incurred by the student. - To allow sufficient time for processing, drug screens for clinical experiences must be scheduled at least 2 months before but no earlier than 6 months before the commencement of the clinical experience (preceptorship) and/or service to the affiliated clinical site. - The results of the drug screen will be sent directly to the Institutional Student Health Director who will review the results.
-A positive result on the drug screen will generate a scheduled appointment with the Institutional Student Health Director to discuss the result and any required and/or recommended course of action.
+At the discretion of the Director of Student Health, students with an initial positive drug screen may be subject to random urine drug screening.
+This will be a cost incurred by the student. - To allow sufficient time for processing, drug screens for clinical experiences must be scheduled at least 2 months before but no earlier than 6 months before the commencement of the clinical experience (preceptorship) and/or service to the affiliated clinical site. - If a student is prescribed a medication that will result in a positive test, they may be required to have an UDS with an official sign off by an independent Medical Review Officer.
+The student will be responsible for the difference between what is currently contracted for standard UDS cost and the special UDS. - The results of the drug screen will be sent directly to the Director of Student Health who will review the results.
+A positive result on the drug screen will generate a scheduled appointment with the Director of Student Health to discuss the result and any required and/or recommended course of action.
 This may include referral to an addiction medicine specialist or treatment facility for further evaluation at the student's expense.
 The appropriate college dean or school director will be contacted if there is an issue for clinical placement or progression in the program.
-The Dean of Students will be contacted when appropriate as determined by the circumstances (Conduct Code violation) or by the Institutional Student Health Director if the student has need for support from the Dean of Students.
+The Dean of Students will be contacted when appropriate as determined by the circumstances (Student Conduct Code violation) or by the Director of Student Health if the student has a need for support from the Dean of Students.